• Skip to primary navigation

 • Fresh basil leaves - Fresh basil provides a fresh and peppery flavor to the pesto sauce.

-• Parmigiano-reggiano - Parmigiano-reggiano or parmesan cheese adds sharp and creamy flavor.
+• Parmigiano-reggiano - Parmigiano-reggiano or parmesan cheese adds sharp creaminess.

 • Walnuts - Raw or toasted walnuts add a nutty flavor and heartiness to the pesto sauce.

-• Garlic cloves - Adds the quintessential aroma to the sauce.
+• Garlic cloves - Garlic adds the quintessential aroma to the sauce.

-• Extra virgin olive oil - An emulsifier that brings the sauce together.
+• Extra virgin olive oil - Olive oil is an emulsifier that brings the sauce together.

-• Kosher salt - Accentuates the flavors of the sauce.
+• Kosher salt - Salt accentuates the flavors of the sauce.

-• Freshly ground black pepper - Adds a spicy kick.
+• Freshly ground black pepper - Black pepper adds a little spice

 Substitutions